 At Cincinnati Law, we are here to support and guide you throughout your law school career, from your first year through the bar exam.
 We are proud to have designed an innovative program that supports your success, both inside and outside of the classroom.

-As a first-year law student at Cincinnati Law, you are invited to participate in Structured Study Groups (SSGs).
-These groups, which meet twice weekly for one hour, are led by trained second- and third-year law students.
+As a first-year student at Cincinnati Law, you are invited to participate in Structured Study Groups (SSGs) and any 1L Success Workshops.

 Bar Exam Preparation for Third-Year Students

 Every spring semester, Cincinnati Law offers a course specifically for third-year students preparing to take the bar exam.

 This course focuses on ensuring students’ readiness for post-graduation bar exam preparation.
 Students will receive instruction, practice, and strategies for the UBE, but the skills will translate to state-specific bar exams as well.
 Students will practice these skills using previously administered essays from the MEE and MPTs and will receive detailed, personalized feedback.
 Students will also practice MBE-style questions throughout the semester.
 Although students will review some core legal concepts, the focus of this course will be on practicing and developing the skills necessary to pass a bar examination and enter the legal profession.

 Note that this course is not intended to be a substitute for a commercial bar review course taken after graduation.
 A commercial bar review course reviews core concepts learned throughout law school as well as legal concepts not studied in law school and/or required by specific jurisdictions.
 Students should familiarize themselves with the bar exam requirements for the state in which they plan to take the exam.